 The dynamics of local healthcare real estate markets can vary greatly and are influenced by differences in region and even by population density.
 Providers expanding into new markets need to arm themselves with research on each new market and the optimal sites within that market to make the right healthcare real estate investments.

 If your team needs guidance in the healthcare site selection process, Buxton has the healthcare site selection analytics and tools to help.
-Watch this client testimonial video to learn how Mercy, a midwestern healthcare system, uses insights from Buxton's analytics to make real estate decisions.
+Check out our Healthcare Platform to learn more.